Vision's "We Jammin" Brings Nostalgic Memories

 Proudly Jamaica has given reggae music to the world, iconic artists, legendary entertainers and music that stands the test of time.
 Vison's "We Jammin" is sure to fall right into place with such distinctions as it boasts melodic hooks and authentic reggae vibe.

-The single will be available for purchase on February 21st, 2014 on itunes.
+The single will be available for purchase on February 21st,

 Meet Jamaican born, singer-songwriter, Simon Mitchell, most infamously referred to by his stage name “Vision”.
 The name was inspired by Mitchell’s influential upbringing during his childhood stint as a member of his mother’s church choir.
 It was here that Vision decided that in all things life, he would be lead by faith and not by sight.
 Because of this mantra, following his musical transition to dance-hall, the international artist set out to create a promising new sound that he would later deem as “Roots Pop Reggae.”

 But before there was Vision, there was Simon Alexander Mitchell.
 Born November 5 to a Jamaican mother and British-Jamaican father, Mitchell resided in England as a child while his father played professional soccer before later changing careers and moving Simon and his mother to Jamaica.
 It was here that the influence of the island’s strong musical culture would engulf Mitchell’s life and inspire him to become an artist.